 12 Jun Three Great Routes to Run or Walk in Waikiki

 For visitors to downtown Waikiki looking to stay active, there aren’t any real hikes in Waikiki, but there are some great walking and running routes.
-(If you’re looking for non-urban hikes near Waikiki, check out our Honolulu hiking guide.)

 In this post, I’ll share my three favorite running routes in or around Waikiki.
 They allow you to explore, people watch, and experience the highlights of Waikiki while burning off that delicious Hawaiian food!
 Just click on the Waikiki walking maps below to get an interactive look at each route on MapMyRun.